 3.1 Email Addresses

 From here you could create and manage email accounts associated with your website.

 When you buy a domain name you will get Internet presence and identity, so you could create your email addresses as for example “office, info, yourname @ your+domain+name”.
-This is very important especially from business point of view, because it means that you are serious and it’s prestigious.
+This is very important especially from a business point of view because it means that you are serious and it’s prestigious.
 So, you should click on Create Email Address link and you will see the following screen when you could type your email address, and password.

 You should also take in mind that if this email account is associated with an auxiliary user (Access to the Customer Panel is enabled), the changes you make on this page affect this user’s settings.
 Particularly, if you change the email address and password, the auxiliary user’s login and password will be changed to the new values as well.

 You could also set up forwarding of email messages to one or several email addresses.
 If your mailbox is switched on under the General tab, then copies of email messages will be kept in it.
-This is particularly useful if you have a lot of email accounts which you would like to check from one common account, or when one email box should be checked by few persons.
+This is particularly useful if you have a lot of email accounts which you would like to check from one common account, or when one email box should be checked by a few persons.

 3.2 FTP Access